GerritHilgen/workshop/README.md

 # workshop
-R scripts and data for taught neuroinformatic workshop in the modules AP0610/AP0614 from the biomed program at Northumbria University
+R scripts and data for taught neuroinformatic workshop as part of the biomedical modules AP0610/AP0614 at Northumbria University.

-All amterial can used for educational/non-profit purposes.
+All material can used for educational/non-profit purposes.